(Updated September 7, 2017)

 The union can either accept the university’s position or ask the student assistants to vote in favor of going out on strike in an effort to apply pressure to the university to change its position.

 Could a graduate student assistant opt out of union representation if a union won an election?

 No. If a union were elected to represent a bargaining unit that covered a graduate student who did not want to be represented, there is no mechanism under federal labor law for that graduate student to opt out of union representation.
 All graduate students in the bargaining unit would be represented by the union and could be required to pay money to the union even if they voted against union representation.
-If a union represents a graduate student, the university may not work directly with that graduate student to alter any of the terms and conditions of that student’s employment, even if the student preferred working directly with his or her faculty advisers on these issues.
+If a union represents a graduate student, the university may not work directly with that graduate student to alter any of the terms and conditions of that student’s assistantship, even if the student preferred working directly with his or her faculty advisors on these issues.